J3698/j3698.github.io/_posts/2021-03-05-explaining-real-time-style-transfer-with-adain.markdown

 Recently I got an [OAK-1](https://opencv.org/introducing-oak-spatial-ai-powered-by-opencv/) (a camera with an AI chip on board), and had no idea what to do with it.
 I also recently read [the 2017 paper introducing adaptive instance normalization (AdaIN)](https://arxiv.org/pdf/1703.06868.pdf), and really enjoyed it.

 That's where this project comes in.
-Given an input image (say a painting), I want to convert the video feed from the OAK to be in the style of that image.
-I'm not doing anything new per-se, but I think this will be fun either way.
+Given an input image (say a painting), I want to convert the video feed from the OAK to the style of that image.
+I'm not doing anything new per-se, but I think it will be fun either way.

 This first post will cover some basics along with the technique I'll be using; if you're already a deep-learning practitioner, I'd just [read the original paper](https://arxiv.org/pdf/1703.06868.pdf).
 In the second post I'll discuss re-implementing the model and training, and for the last post I'll move things to the OAK-1.